liruilong940607/multinerf/README.md

-# MultiNeRF: A Code Release for Mip-NeRF 360, Ref-NeRF, and RawNeRF
+# MultiNeRF: A PyTorch Implementation for Mip-NeRF 360, Ref-NeRF, and RawNeRF

-*This is not an officially supported Google product.*
+## What's New?
+*This is a line-by-line transfer of the [official repo](https://github.com/google-research/multinerf) from JAX to PyTorch*.
+Though it is a complete transfer of all codes including unit tests, we only verified with the script `train_360.sh` and `train_blender.sh`.
+If you encountered issues with running other scripts, feel free to open an issues.

+#

-This repository contains the code release for three CVPR 2022 papers:
+This repository contains the PyTorch Implementation for three CVPR 2022 papers:
 [Mip-NeRF 360](https://jonbarron.info/mipnerf360/),
 [Ref-NeRF](https://dorverbin.github.io/refnerf/), and
 [RawNeRF](https://bmild.github.io/rawnerf/).